pingswept/micropropro/content/logistics/skills.md

 * Try using https://pastebin.com at least once.
 * If you do not know how to copy and paste with your terminal program, figure it out using Google.
 * For PuTTY: https://www.alphr.com/copy-paste-putty/
 * Think of other areas of your life where inadvertent typing errors or illegible screenshots could be impairing your performance; eliminate them.
+Ascend to a higher plane of professional communication.

 ## SB2: customize your Pi shell ##